-8 Developed in 2015 by Touro College Program Chairs and Faculty, synthesizing practices aligned to the InTASC Standards and the Assessment Frameworks of the Danielson Group and Robert Marzano.
+8Developed in 2015 by Touro College Program Chairs and Faculty, synthesizing practices aligned to the InTASC Standards and the Assessment Frameworks of the Danielson Group and Robert Marzano.

 1f: Designs Coherent Instruction Student teacher designs lessons/units that do not support instructional goals and do not contain a logical structure.
 Student teacher's lessons/units are sometimes logical and some elements support instructional goals.
 Student teacher lesson/unit design contains a logical structure and elements support instructional goals.
 Student teacher's lesson/unit design is highly coherent and all elements support instructional goals.
 1g: Assesses Student Learning Student teacher's design lacks a plan for appropriate assessment.
 Student teacher's assessment plan will yield little useful information about student understanding and shows little alignment with instructional goals.
-Student teacher's assessment plan will yield useful information about student understanding and shows alignment with instructional goals.
-Student teacher's assessment plan will yield quality information about student understanding of stated goals, and student teacher consistently uses information to plan future lessons. ~ .
-Unsatisfactory: Unacceptable Basic: Novice Student Teacher Proficient: Effective Student Teacher Distinguished: Advanced Student Teacher Classroom interactions are negative or inappropriate and characterized by conflict.
-Classroom interactions are usually appropriate and sensitive to the cultural and developmental differences among students.
-Classroom interactions are consistently appropriate and sensitive to the cultural and developmental differences among students Classroom interactions reflect genuine warmth and caring and are respectful of the cultural and developmental 2b: Establishes High Expectations Student teacher has low expectations for student achievement.
-Student teacher may have high expectations, but students do not clearly understand what is expected of them.
+Basic: Novice Student Teacher Student teacher's assessment plan will yield useful information about student understanding and shows alignment with instructional goals.
+Student teacher's assessment plan will yield quality information about student understanding of stated goals, and student teacher consistently uses information to plan future lessons.
+Unsatisfactory: Unacceptable basic.
+Novice Student Teacher Proficient: Effective Student Teacher Distinguished: Advanced Student Teacher 2a: Creates an Environment of Respect and Rapport Classroom interactions are negative or inappropriate and characterized by conflict.
+Classroom interactions are consistently appropriate and sensitive to the cultural and developmental differences among students Classroom interactions reflect genuine warmth and caring and are respectful of the cultural and developmental 2b: Establishes High Expectations Student teacher has low expectations for student achievement. expectations, but students do not clearly understand what is expected of them.
 Student teacher has high expectations for student achievement; students frequently achieve at the expected level and often take pride in their work.
 Student teacher has high expectations for student achievement; students consistently meet those expectations and take pride in 2c: Manages Classroom Procedures Instructional time is lost because classroom procedures are either nonexistent or inefficient.
-Classroom procedures function unevenly or inconsistently.
 Classroom procedures function smoothly most of the time.
 Classroom procedures function smoothly because of teacher and student commitment.
-Standards of classroom behavior are not communicated and student teacher does not respond to student misbehavior.
+2d: Manages Student Behavior Standards of classroom behavior are not communicated and student teacher does not respond to student misbehavior.
 Standards of classroom behavior are applied inconsistently and student teacher responses are not always successful.
 Student teacher has established clear standards of behavior and Student teacher has established clear standards of behavior and is proactive in